History of Crooked Tree Arts Center

 Putting down roots

 Crooked Tree Arts Center (CTAC), née Crooked Tree Arts Council, was founded in 1971 to sponsor and encourage activities in the arts for residents of Charlevoix and Emmet counties.
-The founding members of Crooked Tree were Sally Clark, Edith Gilbert, Grace Jessop, Judie Koza, eddi Offield, Jack Perry, and Carolyn Rader, and their plan for an arts-based, community organization began in January 1971 during a meeting at the Petoskey Public Library for those interested in the arts.
+The founding members of Crooked Tree were Sally Clark, Edith Gilbert, Grace Jessop, Judie Koza, eddi Offield, Jack Perry, and Carolyn Rader.
+Their plan for an arts-based community organization began in January 1971 during a meeting at the Petoskey Public Library for those interested in the arts.
 It was founding member Sally Clark who suggested the organization be named Crooked Tree.
 The phrase referred to a noted local landmark important to the indigenous peoples of Northern Michigan.
-The landmark was utilized as a gathering place for the purpose of trading, and Crooked Tree Arts Center was to be a gathering place within the community for those interested in the arts.
+The landmark was utilized as a gathering place for trading, and Crooked Tree Arts Center was to be a gathering place within the community for those interested in the arts.
 The founders hoped that Crooked Tree would become a local landmark for the arts in Northern Michigan.